edverma/GolfCourseScheduler/README.md

 # GolfCourseScheduler
-A web application for golf course managers to effectively and efficiently create their employee's weekly schedules.
+A web application for golf course managers to effectively and efficiently create their employees' weekly schedules.